Darkhogg/polyethylene/README.md

 impossible, such as when the iteration comes from an `EventEmitter`, but using `from` is still preferred otherwise.

-As an example, here is how you would assemble an `Iterable` from a stream (note however that Node streams are already async iterables, so this is not needed):
+As an example, here is how you would assemble an `AsyncIterable` from a stream (note however that Node streams are already async iterables, so this is not *really* needed):

 ```
-const Poly = require('polyethylene');
+import Poly from 'polyethylene';

 const iter = Poly.assemble(({value, error, done}) => {
   const stream = process.stdin; // or any other stream